 Currently (2018) we are primarily interested in material from before 1990, but looking to the future we intend to extend our timeframe over the coming years so if you are needing to dispose of documents later than 1989 we would also be interested in copying these before they disappear.

-Here is a list of some of the paper archives which we are currently aware of:
+Here is a list of some of the paper archives which we have found:

 - County Record Offices - despite continuing cuts these do still exist and are a good place to hold material of local, rather than national interest.